Atlanta Back Injury Attorneys

 As most injuries—especially those to the back—require timely care, an injured worker can move forward with medical treatment while awaiting the outcome of their hearing.
 It is also very important to ensure any treatment you receive is from a physician on the approved list selected by your employer if they provided one.
 If you go to a healthcare professional outside of this list, you may not be able to recover compensation for your medical expenses.

-Need legal counsel for your Georgia workers’ compensation claim involving a serious back injury?
-Set up a consultation by calling our Atlanta workers’ comp attorneys at (770) 629-9321.
+Need skilled legal counsel for your claim?
+Set up a FREE consultation with our Atlanta back injury lawyers at (770) 629-9321.